-- 2.1 The EESC welcomes the legislative approach which seeks total harmonisation, in line with Treaty Article 95. - 2.2 The measures set out in the proposal under examination respond to the need to ensure passenger safety, and are quite rightly included in the European Road Safety Action Programme2. - 2.3 The EESC raises no formal or substantive objections to the content of proposal COM(2003) 362 final on anchorages for safety belts, since it considers the amendments to Directive 76/115/EEC to be appropriate and technically irreproachable. - 2.4 Neither does it have any criticism to make of the proposed three compulsory deadlines relating to type approval and subsequent vehicle registration. - 2.5 The directive which the proposal wishes to amend already contains all the necessary technical and administrative rules for type-approval of vehicles of categories other than M_1 . - 2.6 Safety is a universal value which must be promoted by all those concerned.
-No effort should be spared, either economically or technically, in achieving this objective. - 2.7 More specifically, the Committee calls for the penultimate paragraph of point 3 of the explanatory memorandum of the proposal to be corrected, since Directive 91/671/EEC has already been amended by Directive 2003/20/EC of 8 April 2003, referred to in the introduction to the present opinion.
+- 2.1 The EESC welcomes the legislative approach which seeks total harmonisation, in line with Treaty Article 95. - 2.2 The measures set out in the proposal under examination respond to the need to ensure passenger safety, and are quite rightly included in the European Road Safety Action Programme2. - 2.3 The EESC raises no formal or substantive objections to the content of proposal COM(2003) 363 final on safety belts and restraint systems of motor vehicles, since it considers the amendments to Directive 77/541/EEC to be appropriate and technically irreproachable. - 2.4 Neither does it have any criticism to make of the three proposed compulsory deadlines relating to type approval and subsequent vehicle registration. - 2.5 The directive which the proposal wishes to amend already contains all the necessary technical and administrative rules for type-approval of vehicles of categories other than M_1 . - 2.6 Safety is a universal value which must be promoted by all those concerned.
+No effort should be spared, either economically or technically, in achieving this objective. - 2.7 More specifically, the Committee calls for the fourth paragraph of point 3 of the explanatory memorandum of the proposal to be corrected, since Directive 91/671/EEC has already been amended by Directive 2003/20/EC of 8.4.2003, referred to in the introduction to the present opinion. - 2.8 The Committee also calls for what appears to be a simple oversight to be corrected in the explanatory memorandum.
+On page 8^3 , the description of the content of Article 2 "Implementation" mentions, with regard to obligations relating to type-approval and vehicle registration, only two dates, whereas the text of the article contains three.